California

-The state's extremely diverse geography ranges from the Pacific Coast and metropolitan areas in the west to the Sierra Nevada mountains in the east, and from the redwood and Douglas fir forests in the northwest to the Mojave Desert in the southeast.
-Two-thirds of the nation"s earthquake risk lies in California.
+The Greater Los Angeles and San Francisco Bay Area areas are the nation's second- and fifth-most populous urban regions, with 19 million and 10 million residents respectively.
+Los Angeles is the state's most populous city and the nation's second-most.
+California's capital is Sacramento.
+Part of the Californias region of North America, the state's diverse geography ranges from the Pacific Coast and metropolitan areas in the west to the Sierra Nevada mountains in the east, and from the redwood and Douglas fir forests in the northwest to the Mojave Desert in the southeast.
+Two-thirds of the nation's earthquake risk lies in California.
 The Central Valley, a fertile agricultural area, dominates the state's center.
-California is well known for its warm Mediterranean climate along the coast and monsoon seasonal weather inland.
 The large size of the state results in climates that vary from moist temperate rainforest in the north to arid desert in the interior, as well as snowy alpine in the mountains.
-Drought and wildfires are a persistent issue for the state.
-California has established a state program in recognition of Native American use of fire in ecosystems to mitigate wildfires.
+Droughts and wildfires are an ongoing issue, while simultaneously, atmospheric rivers are turning increasingly prevalent and leading to intense flooding events—especially in the winter.